USEPA/EPA_ALPHA_Model/ALPHA_Documentation/_build/html/_sources/introduction.rst.txt

 What is this Document?
 ^^^^^^^^^^^^^^^^^^^^^^
-This documentation should provide the reader a good overview of the ALPHA modeling process and serve as a starting point for understanding some of the ALPHA implementation details.
-Common use cases are covered as a way to jump start ALPHA use and techniques commonly used to control and modify the modeling process are presented.
+This documentation should provide the reader an overview of the ALPHA modeling process and serve as a starting point for understanding some of the ALPHA implementation details.
+Common use cases and techniques frequently used to control and modify the modeling process are presented as a way to jump start ALPHA use.

 Target Audience
 ^^^^^^^^^^^^^^^
-The target audience for this document is anyone who is interested in learning more about how to run EPA’s ALPHA model.
+The target audience for this document is anyone who is interested in learning more about how to run EPA's ALPHA model.
 Prior modeling experience or a good understanding of vehicle powertrains and some Matlab familiarity is assumed.
-There are plentiful resources available to learn the basics of Matlab and Simulink in print and online from MathWorks and other third parties.
+There are ample resources available to learn the basics of Matlab and Simulink in print and online from MathWorks and other third parties.

 System Requirements for Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 System Requirements
 -------------------
 ALPHA REVS3 requires Matlab/Simulink with StateFlow 2016b, but should also work with later releases after library/model up-conversions.
-Also required is a compiler, for compiling the StateFlow code, see http://www.mathworks.com/support/compilers/R2016b/index.html
+Also required is a compiler, for compiling the StateFlow code, see http://www.mathworks.com/support/compilers/R2016b/index.html.

 Installation
 ------------
 Install Matlab/Simulink and the Simulink StateFlow toolbox following MathWork's instructions.
-Copy the REVS_Common folder (and Matlab Common if provided) to a suitable directory on your modeling machine.
-Matlab Common is a directory of helpful Matlab scripts and functions which are commonly used for data analysis and visualization, etc.  If Matlab Common is provided, add it to your Matlab path in the same manner as REVS_Common.
+Copy the ``REVS_Common`` folder (and ``Matlab Common`` if provided) to a suitable directory on your modeling machine.  ``Matlab Common`` is a directory of helpful Matlab scripts and functions which are commonly used for data analysis and visualization, etc.  If ``Matlab Common`` is provided, add it to your Matlab path in the same manner as ``REVS_Common``.

-Launch Matlab and add REVS_Common and its subfolders to your Matlab path (from the Matlab console, select "Set Path" from the "HOME" tab of the Matlab window, then select "Add with Subfolders..." and browse to REVS_Common).
+Launch Matlab and add ``REVS_Common`` and its subfolders to your Matlab path (from the Matlab console, select "Set Path" from the "HOME" tab of the Matlab window, then select "Add with Subfolders..." and browse to ``REVS_Common``).
 The path may be saved for future sessions or it is also possible to write a simple script to add the required folders to your path on an as-needed basis.
 For example:

 ::